 The components are described in the table below.
-For detailed information on N-able N-central security as a whole, see the N-able N-central Security White Paper online in the N-able Resource Center and clicking the Documentation tile.
+For detailed information on N-able N-central security as a whole, see the N-able N-central Security White Paper by clicking Security White Paper on the Getting Started page.

 Description of components